Customize Consent Preferences

 A pediatric registered nurse, also known as a PEDS nurse, is a registered nurse (RN) who cares for patients from infancy to age 21 in some healthcare settings.
 A PEDS nurse must not only have the generalized skills of a registered nurse but also hold specialized skills and knowledge in the care and treatment of pediatric patients across various settings and specializations.
 PEDS nurses help care for pediatric patients with various illnesses, injuries, chronic conditions, and more.

 Depending on where a pediatric registered nurse works, job function and specific tasks may change.
 Since PEDS nursing is highly sought after by nurses and in high demand, positions can pop up across the healthcare spectrum – requiring particular skills within that setting.
-However, the core job functions of pediatric nurses are to provide quality patient care, demonstrate effective communication with patients and their families, and the performance of general nursing practice through the scope of pediatric care.
+However, the core job functions of pediatric nurses are to provide quality patient care, demonstrate effective communication with patients and their families, and to deliver quality patient-centered care.

 Like adult-care registered nurses, registered pediatric nurses work across the healthcare continuum, including some non-conventional healthcare locations.
 Generally, pediatric nurses work in hospital departments, clinics, and private practices focusing on caring for pediatric patients.
-In addition, pediatric nurses can work in schools, social services, research centers, and home healthcare outside hospital care.
+In addition, pediatric nurses can work in schools, social services, research centers, and at-home health.

 Becoming a pediatric nurse is a multi-step process that requires a combination of formal education and post-graduation certification.
 Aspiring PEDS nurses start the road to becoming one by first graduating from nursing school with their associate’s or bachelor’s degree.
-While either an Associate’s or Bachelor’s degree can help nurses start working in pediatrics, a bachelor’s degree may be preferred by certain employers.
-Once graduated, nurses can sit for their National Council Licensure Exam for Registered Nurses (NCLEX-RN) and begin working as licensed registered nurses to gain experience.
+While either an associate or bachelor’s degree can help nurses start working in pediatrics, a bachelor’s degree may be preferred by certain employers.
+Once graduated, nurses can sit for their National Council Licensure Exam for Registered Nurses (NCLEX-RN) and begin working as licensed RNs.

 Following the successful completion of the NCLEX-RN exam, It is recommended that nurses receive certification in pediatric nursing care.
 Although employers may not require certification to practice, additional certification in pediatrics through the Pediatric Nursing Certification Board or one of other nursing certification boards can showcase a more advanced and specialized knowledge in pediatric nursing.
-In addition, registered nurses can transition into pediatric care nursing by gaining experience working in pediatric wings and seeking additional nursing opportunities with pediatric patients.
+In addition, registered nurses can transition into pediatric care nursing by gaining experience working in pediatric wings and seeking additional PEDS opportunities.

-Salary expectations for registered pediatric nurses can vary by state and individual education, certification, and vocational experience qualifications.
-However, PEDS nurses can expect to make between $59,000 and $100,000, with ZipRecruiter reporting that pediatric nurses earn an average salary of $91,945 annually.
+Salary expectations for registered PEDS nurses can vary by state and individual education, certification, and vocational experience qualifications.
+However, PEDS nurses can expect to make between $59,000 and $100,000, with ZipRecruiter reporting an average salary of $91,945 annually.

 pixel